saitaiky/notebook/docs/docs/cloud-computing/aws/database/redshift.md

 Alternatively, Athena is a simpler way to run interactive, ad hoc queries on data stored in S3.
 It doesn't require any cluster management, and an analyst only needs to define a table to make a standard SQL query.

 Other cloud vendors also offer similar services, such as [Google BigQuery](https://www.techtarget.com/searchdatamanagement/definition/Google-BigQuery) and Microsoft Azure SQL Data Warehouse.

-## Amazon FSx for Lustre
-Amazon FSx for Lustre makes it easy and cost-effective to launch and run the world’s most popular high-performance file system.
-It is used for workloads such as machine learning, high-performance computing (HPC), video processing, and financial modeling.
-The open-source Lustre file system is designed for applications that require fast storage – where you want your storage to keep up with your compute. **FSx for Lustre integrates with Amazon S3, making it easy to process data sets with the Lustre file system.
-When linked to an S3 bucket, an FSx for Lustre file system transparently presents S3 objects as files and allows you to write changed data back to S3.**

-FSx for Lustre provides the ability to both process the 'hot data' in a parallel and distributed fashion as well as easily store the 'cold data' on Amazon S3.
-Therefore this option is the BEST fit for the given problem statement.